How to Stop Dog Barking at Halloween Masks and Costumes

 Soon, the food rewards and praise won’t be necessary and your dog will stop barking at Halloween costumes, masks, or at anything else just by giving the “quiet” command.

 This will get your dog to stop barking uncontrollably, but you’ll still need to do something about their misbehavior which was rooted in their underlying issues with anxiety and dominance.
-Not doing anything will just lead to your dog continuing to think that they are in charge and that they make the decisions, and things will only get worse for the both of you.

-“Yes, definitely, but how do I actually do this then?”
+“How do I do that then?”

 Why Do Dogs Bark at Halloween Costumes?